GSA-TTS/usagov-benefits-eligibility/content/agencies/centers-for-medicare-and-medicaid.md

 ---
 title: "Centers for Medicare and Medicaid"
-summary: "Centers for Medicare and Medicaid summary"
+summary: "Administers Medicare, Medicaid, and the Health Insurance Exchanges."
-lede: "Centers for Medicare and Medicaid lede"
+lede: "Administers Medicare, Medicaid, and the Health Insurance Exchanges."
 ---